 Whilst I am happy to work with older teenagers and young adults, I do not work with children.
-The youngest age I work with is 18, with the exception of eating disorders where I may work with younger people, subject to assessment.
+The youngest age I work with is 18.

-Unfortunately my practice is not currently fully accessible for disabled clients as there are several steps up to the main door (it is an old, listed building with some limitations).
+Unfortunately, my practice premises is not currently fully accessible for disabled clients as there are several steps up to the main door (it is an old, listed building with some limitations).
 Please call me to discuss if this is of concern.